Geoffrey Bawa

-Deshamanya Geoffrey Manning Bawa, (23 July 1919 – 27 May 2003) was a Sri Lankan architect.
+Geoffrey Manning Bawa (23 July 1919 – 27 May 2003) was a Sri Lankan architect.
 Often referred to as the leader of the Tropical Modernist movement, he was among the most influential Asian architects of his generation.

 Early life

 Geoffrey Bawa was born in Colombo on 23 July 1919, the younger of the two sons of Major Benjamin Bawa, a Sri Lankan lawyer who was partly of European parentage, and Bertha Marianne née Schrader, a Burgher of mixed Sinhalese, German and Scottish descent.
 His older brother, Bevis, became a landscape architect.

 Education

 Bawa was educated at Royal College, Colombo after which he studied English and Law in 1938 at St Catharine's College, Cambridge, gaining a BA (English Literature Tripos) and went on to study law at Middle Temple, London, becoming a barrister in 1944.

 Returning to Ceylon after World War II, he worked for a Colombo law firm.
 After the death of his mother, he left the profession and soon left in 1946 to travel for two years, going to the Far East, across the United States, and finally to Europe and almost settling in Italy.
 By the time he was 28 years old, he had spent a third of his life away from Sri Lanka.
 During his time in Italy, he planned to buy a villa and settle down, but that did not happen, and by 1948 he had returned to Sri Lanka.

 Bawa bought an abandoned rubber estate on the south-west coast of the island between Colombo and Galle at Lunuganga, planning to create an Italian garden from a tropical wilderness.
 However, he soon found that his ideas were compromised by his lack of technical knowledge.
 In 1951, he was apprenticed to H. H. Reid, the sole surviving partner of the Colombo architectural practice Edwards, Reid and Begg.

 In 1952 Reid died, but Bawa still aspired to a career in architecture, so he returned to England.
 After spending a year at Cambridge, he enrolled as a student at the Architectural Association in London, where he earned a Diploma in Architecture by 1956 and in the following year he became an Associate of the Royal Institute of British Architects.
 In 1957, at the age of 38 he returned to Sri Lanka as a qualified architect to take over what was left of Reid's practice.